matteotagliatti/homelab/README.md

 Look for a line like: `A temporary password is provided for this session: …`

 Set your own password under **Settings → Web UI** after logging in.
 If you skip this, a new random password is generated on every container restart.

+## File Ownership

+If a file is downloaded outside of the container run `chcon -R -t container_file_t /home/matteo/data/media` to change SELinux security label on the files.